EricCabrol/Short_stories/README.md

 # Short_stories

 The web has become humongus.
-Having spent years compiling documents and information about all my interests, I felt the need to build a synthetic overview.
+Having spent years compiling documents and information about all my interests, I felt the need to build a more synthetic overview.
 Mind maps can be useful for this, as well as timelines ... or short pdfs.
 Here are some of them.

 **Motorcycle dynamics**